 - Nate Smith (Development Seed – Humanitarian Open Street Map Team ).

 - Dmitry Spodarets – (FlyElephant)

-This summer school is an immersion 5 day experience on advanced data processing using high performance computers (HPC) and emerging technologies such as drone mapping, rasdaman (Fastest Array Database on Earth) and cloud computing.
+This summer school is an immersion 5 day experience in advanced data processing, using high performance computers (HPC) and emerging technologies such as drone mapping, rasdaman (Fastest Array Database on Earth) and cloud computing.
 We provide a walk-through journey from the introduction of Linux operating system and different open source software, to capturing data out in the field using an Unmanned Aerial Vehicle, complex image processing and data analyses.
 We focus on on how to process data in different environments according to data types and size: maximising computation performance using multicore on single computer, switching to distributed clusters of computers (using grid engine scheduler) and ultimately data analytics with cutting edge rasdaman software (Big Data Analytics Server).